 Use your university’s placement-finder services

 Your university will have staff who specialise in helping students find placements – you should make the most of their expertise.
-They may be called an industrial placement officer and work specifically with your department or faculty, or they may be part of the general careers service.
+They may be called an industrial placement officer and work specifically with the computer science department or faculty, or they may be part of the general careers service.

 Find out who your placement officer is because:

-- they will have a database of vacancies and be able to point you in the right direction for where to look for more
+- they will have a database of technology placement vacancies and be able to point you in the right direction for where to look for more

 - they will know about local employers who take on placement students